iOS 14 beta 7: Important IDFA technical changes (and one massive surprise)

 The default global setting for “Allow Apps to Request to Track” is on, meaning apps can ask if users will share their IDFA.
 All apps that request this permission will then show up in a list below the global setting.
 For each, there will be a configurable record of the decision the user made: if they allowed tracking, it’s on.
 If they did not, it’s off.

 So this screen can also be used to enable IDFA measurement on apps that a user previously denied permission to.
-That’s a positive for mobile marketers.
-But it can also be used to deny permission to apps that the user previously allowed, which would make that user unmeasurable in granular form by an advertiser.
+That’s a positive for mobile marketers, but it can also be used to deny permission to apps that the user previously allowed tracking for, which would make that user unmeasurable in granular form by an advertiser.